altruios/namshubettulpa/public/namshubettuple/vows.md

 ~It continued to the right, then shifted to a new line.~ }
 {
-`Hello Martha, say apple`
+`"Hello Martha, say apple"`
 "It’s telling me to say apple?"
 "I can write on it.
-Martha - if we need to communicate silently - think of this as a message board.
+Martha - think of this as a message board.
 We’re both able to read it."
 *Martha opened her eyes.*
-~her consciousness shifted to the right in a sudden lurch and she saw the motel room again.~ ~the light hurt her eyes, how long had they been closed.~ *She squinted.*
+~her consciousness shifted to the right in a sudden lurch~ ~she saw the motel room again.~
+~the light hurt her eyes, how long had they been closed.~ *She squinted.*
 "It’s alright, you’re alright."